spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 ## The day the branches are cut (Tuesday)

-1. Reach out to anyone who has previously contacted you to ensure their last-minute release PRs have been merged.

 1. If there are any [outstanding autobump PRs](https://github.com/pulls?q=is%3Apr+author%3Aspinnakerbot+is%3Aopen), make the required fixes to allow them to merge.